syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Tooltip.md

 ---
 layout: post
-title: ToolTip feature in Syncfusion SfChart WinUI
+title: Tooltip feature in Syncfusion SfChart WinUI
 description: How to enable, customize the tooltip position, duration and appearance in Essential WinUI Chart (SfChart)
 platform: WinUI
 control: SfChart